onthebusiness/harelang.org/content/installation.md

    library.
 4. Run `make`.

+Optionally run `make check` to build & run the standard library test suite as well.

 This is currently the end of the bootstrapping procedure.
 The build driver is incomplete, but the `hare` binary should have been built from `main.ha`.
 You can edit `main.ha` to experiment with Hare.